rbowsley/lamplighthelp/source/21-3-0_The_Comms_Module-_Creating_and_Logging_Comms.markdown

 #### Document Templates

-These are standard letters and emails (or parts of them) which are unique to your organisation, that any database operator can use - simply select the Text Template that you want to use from the menu in the editor.
+These are standard letters and emails (or parts of them) which have been set up for your organisation that any database operator can use.
+There are two types - text templates or Word file templates.

-Word file Templates appear as a list below the main text editor.
-If you want to use one of these to generate a letter or document, just ignore the text editor and select the file from the listing.
+- To use a text template, select it from the 'Document templates' drop down in the text editor of the 'Message content' tab.
+- To use a Word file template, find it in the list below the main text editor and click on it.
+Do not add any text to the box.
+You will not see the contents of the template in the editor, but the documents will be merged, and a copy saved to each individual profile.

-See section [21.1.1 {{Comm}} Templates](/help/index/p/21.1.1) for more information about document templates and how System Administrators can set them up.
+See section [21.1.1 {{Comm}} Templates](/help/index/p/21.1.1) for more information about templates and how System Administrators can set them up.

 #### {{Activity}} Merge